DaytimeLobster/gogrow/readme.md

 ## Support

 As the sole developer on this project, I (DaytimeLobster) work on it in my spare time and fund all related expenses out of my own pocket.
-If you find this project useful and want to show appreciation, you can [Donate to my coffee fund on Patreon](https://www.patreon.com/daytimelobster)
+If you find this project useful and want to show appreciation, you can [donate to my coffee fund on Patreon](https://www.patreon.com/daytimelobster)

-Any support is greatly appreciated and will be used to continue development and maintain this project!
+Any support is greatly appreciated and will be used to help me continue development and maintain this project!